PRODUCT SUPPORT

 Perform the following procedure:

-1. Press and hold the “down” button on handswitch until the desktop reaches its lowest position
+1. Press “down” button on handswitch until tabletop stops at the lowest position limit

-3. Press and hold the “down” button on the handswitch again (for up to 10 seconds) until the desktop moves down slightly to its absolute lowest position, then moves back up slightly
+3. Press the “down” button again until the table top moves down slightly, then up slightly

-Q Why does one of the table legs make a loud buzzing sound? (i.e. vibration noise)
+Q Why does one table leg make a loud buzzing sound? (i.e. vibration noise)

 Q What causes the table to stop moving and back up slightly?